-A quick look at the content included in the Criminal Background Check.
+A quick look at the content included in the Criminal Background Check prepared by TransUnion Smartmove

-What information is included on the background check?
+What information is included on the TransUnion background check?

-RentSpree’s Criminal background checks are provided by TransUnion SmartMove.
-TransUnion accesses nationwide databases such as the National Sex Offender Registry, Most Wanted Database, and OFAC as well as state court records and criminal background databases across 44 states (DE, HI, KY, MA, SD, WY, not included).
+TransUnion provides a criminal background check accessing nationwide databases such as the National Sex Offender Registry, Most Wanted Database, and OFAC as well as state court records and criminal background databases across 44 states (DE, HI, KY, MA, SD, WY, not included).
 OFAC, Most Wanted, and Sex Offender results also come from U.S. territories such as Puerto Rico, Guam, and the Virgin Islands.
 Felony and misdemeanor records will be returned from the Superior Court of the District of Columbia.

 TransUnion's criminal background checks are robust.
 With access to over 200 million criminal records, they will give you the information necessary to make an informed decision.
 If your applicant has anything registered in the databases TransUnion has pulled from, you will be able to see and review it in the report.
 Typically, TransUnion will generate reports containing records dating back as far as seven years, although this varies by state and we recommend looking up your specific state's regulations for how far back the Criminal Background check searches.
 The FCRA prohibits reporting any arrest record or adverse non-conviction information older than seven years.